RiadAnik/Database_Project/README.md

 # IT_MART

-An Invoice Management System for an IT shop.It has three portion.
+An Invoice Management System for an IT shop who has 2 sections .
+One is sales section and another is repair section .
+It has three portion.

 ### 1. Admin-portion :